List of Disney's Aladdin characters: Mechanicles

-Mechanicles (voiced by Charlie Adler) is a Greek mad scientist who considers himself to be "greatest of the great Greek geniuses", and makes robots that resemble invertebrates.
-He dislikes when things are messy.
+Mechanicles (voiced by Charlie Adler) is a Greek mad scientist who considers himself to be "greatest of the great Greek geniuses", and his long-term goal is to take over the world.
+He makes robots that resemble invertebrates, with his most notable one being his mechanical beetle Scooter.
+He also dislikes when things are messy.

 Mirage

 Mirage (voiced by Bebe Neuwirth) is a cat-like enchantress with power over illusions, dreams and shadows and the ruler of the realm of Morbia, where her home, a sphinx-styled temple, is located.
-At some point, she formed the El Khatib, a legion of monsters who can teleport through shadows and are created from children with true seeds of evil.
+Because she is "Evil Incarnate" as well as powerful and dangerous, she is purely motivated by cruelty and malice and is therefore against any form of good, which she underestimates and attempts to destroy.
+At some point, Mirage formed the El Khatib, a legion of monsters who can teleport through shadows and are created from children with true seeds of evil.
 Every seven years, during the three nights of the full moon, she sends out the El Khatib to find potential recruits, enticing them with the promise of power and immortality.

-It is implied that she and Fasir were romantically involved, but that he left her due to her evil ways.
+It is implied that Mirage and Fasir were romantically involved, but that he left her due to her evil ways.
 Despite this, Fasir never gave up hope that they can become lovers again.

 Mozenrath

 Mozenrath (voiced by Jonathan Brandis, understudied by Jeff Bennett) is a sorcerer and necromancer and the ruler of the Land of the Black Sand, who took control of the realm from its former ruler, the sorcerer Destane, who was a father figure to him until he stole his power and throne and transformed him into an undead Mamluk.

+Sarcastic, psychotic, power-hungry, and extremely greedy and cruel, Mozenrath's main goal is to conquer all of the Seven Deserts and he will step over anyone to achieve it.
+Although calm and calculating, he can easily lose his temper when things don't go his way.
+He is also not fond of the idea of Aladdin being killed by someone other than him, which shows his selfish and bratty side.

-His power is derived from a magic gauntlet that he wears on his right arm.
+Mozenrath's power is derived from a magic gauntlet that he wears on his right arm.
 However, its power has made his arm skeletal and it is implied that it will eventually kill him.
-He is accompanied by his flying eel sidekick Xerxes (voiced by Frank Welker) and an army of Mamluks.
+His greed and ignorance can also lead to his undoing, as shown in "The Secret of Dagger Rock", where he is defeated by Jasmine (whom he has underestimated because of her princess status) and "The Book of Khartoum", in which he gets double-crossed after teaming with sorcerer Khartoum in hopes of great power.
+Mozenrath is accompanied by his flying eel sidekick Xerxes (voiced by Frank Welker) and an army of Mamluks.